-Hairui Tomb Haikou Hainan Island
+Hairui Tomb Haikou Hainan Island (Under renovation now)

 Where is Hai Rui Tomb Haikou Hainan Island:

 Tomb of Hai Rui is situated in the western outskirts of Haikou City, 5 kilometers (3.1 miles) from the civic center.
 It represents people’s esteem towards Hai Rui, an upright and uncorrupted official.
 It was originally built in 1589 during the Ming Dynasty (1368 -1644), and some of the constructions in the tomb garden remain intact.
 With an area of over 4,000 square meters (4784 square yards), the layout was designed according to the level of the official titles at that time.
 Today it is rated as the Key Cultural Relic Preservation of Hainan Province.